mdn/content/files/en-us/web/accessibility/aria/attributes/aria-modal/index.md

 When a modal element is displayed, authors **should** mark all other contents as inert (such as "inert subtrees" in HTML).
 Disabled content is not inert content.
 Inert content cannot be interacted with using both normal and specialized browsing modes such as caret browsing, which allow an assistive technology user to explore a page in detail.
 This includes disabled content, whose content may provide meaning.

-The [`inert`](/en-US/docs/Web/API/HTMLElement/inert) attribute is a boolean attribute that indicates, by its presence, that the element and all its shadow-including descendants is to be made inert.
-Until `inert` is fully supported, all other content should be [made inert using JavaScript](https://whistlr.info/2021/inert/).
+The [`inert`](/en-US/docs/Web/HTML/Global_attributes/inert) attribute is a boolean attribute that indicates, by its presence, that the element and all its shadow-including descendants are to be made inert.
+Until [`inert`](/en-US/docs/Web/API/HTMLElement/inert) is fully supported, all other content should be [made inert using JavaScript](https://whistlr.info/2021/inert/).

 Including `aria-modal="true"` on a [`dialog`](/en-US/docs/Web/Accessibility/ARIA/Roles/dialog_role) or [`alertdialog"`](/en-US/docs/Web/Accessibility/ARIA/Roles/alertdialog_role), removes the requirement of putting [`aria-hidden`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-hidden) on background content, as the `aria-modal` informs assistive technologies that content outside a dialog is inert.
 Note that while support for the `<dialog>` element is good, thoroughly testing your implementation is vitally important.